-Judging for the Secretary's Award for Public-Philanthropic Partnerships will take place in March 2020 by a panel of jurors.
-The award presentation will occur at the Department of Housing and Urban Development in Washington, DC in Spring 2020.
-Each winning initiative will be highlighted in the award presentation from the stage and prominently featured in the Council and HUD's publications.
+Judging for the Secretary's Award for Public-Philanthropic Partnerships will take place in April 2021 by a panel of jurors composed of Council and HUD staff.
+The award presentation will occur at the Council on Foundations' Annual Leading Together Conference to be held virtually in mid-June 2021.
+Each winning initiative will be highlighted in the award presentation and prominently featured in the Council and HUD's publications.
 HUD and the Council on Foundations will assist winners in efforts to feature the winning initiatives in appropriate local media markets and social media outlets.